Moving Abroad – The Ultimate Guide

 There are reasons why keeping hold of your property when moving abroad could work out well.
 If you become a landlord, then this could mean extra income while you are away.
 Your property could be an important asset.
 If your move doesn’t work out, you could have a home to return to.
 And it will be one you know well, in a familiar neighbourhood.

 However, being a landlord is becoming increasingly complicated these days.
 There is lots of paperwork, and responsibility.
-Being the landlord of a property that is some distance away from where you live isn’t easy though.
-You may need to employ a lettings agency to look after it and check tenants.
-Ask yourself – will it be worth it?
+Being the landlord of a property that is some distance away from where you live isn’t easy.
+You may need to employ a lettings agency to look after it.
+This will help to ensure your property’s overall condition is being checked regularly.
+Ask yourself – will it all be worth it?

 If you don’t have someone to watch your property, making a clean break may be worthwhile.
 Selling your house before moving abroad means you could focus all of your energy on making the most of your new life elsewhere.